 The performances include jazz, classical, and world music concerts, as well as traditional and contemporary dance.
 This festival gives you lots of great excuses to take an hour or two out of your day and relax on the grass at these gardens in the SoMa District.

-As Cinco de Mayo falls on a Friday this year, the 14th annual Mission District festival will be held all day.
+As Cinco de Mayo falls on a Tuesday this year, the annual Mission District festival will be held all day the Saturday before.
 The street fair will transform one of the city's trendiest and most lively strips of shops and restaurants—Valencia between 21st and 24th Streets—into a family-friendly celebration of Mexican and Latin American cultures.
 It runs from 10am to 6pm.

 Enjoy authentic food, music, dance, and art in SF's traditionally Latino neighborhood.